projectacrn/acrn-hypervisor/doc/developer-guides/graphviz.rst

 Simple Directed Graph
 *********************

-For simple drawings with shapes and lines, you can put the graphviz commands in the content block for the directive.
+For simple drawings with shapes and lines, you can put the Graphviz commands in the content block for the directive.
 For example, for a simple directed graph (digraph) with two nodes connected by an arrow, you can write: